Why does God feel so far away?

 What about right now

 If felt distance is what you came here with, you do not have to feel near to talk about it.
-You can do that in private, in your language, right now.
+Our chat is free, private, and in your language.
 We will not pretend the distance is not real.

 Where this comes from in the Bible